awsdocs/aws-panorama-developer-guide/docs-source/appliance-buttons.md

 To power down the appliance, press and hold the power button for 1 second\.
 The shutdown sequence takes about 10 seconds\.

 To reset the appliance, use the following button combinations\.
 A short press is 1 second\.
 A long press is 5 seconds\.
-To start a reset operation, the appliance must be powered down\.
 For operations that require multiple buttons, press and hold both buttons simultaneously\.

 **Reset operations**
 + **Full reset** – Long press power and reset\.